wotakumoe/wotaku/Websites.md

 # Websites

-Looking for websites that provide manga, anime, light novels, and other things to fulfill your otaku needs?
-You have arrived at in the website section!
-In here you will find the finest quality of links extensively tested with love and care.
+Online resources for anime, manga, light novels and more.
+All links have been carefully selected and vetted by our contributors.
 ___

 ==- :icon-alert: Rating System